I want to tour around Thailand for a week. Any suggested tours that DO NOT include airfare (I'll already be there)?

 I'd agree with Ian's suggestions, but if you want to plan in advance and have everything set before hand.. try GAP Adventures.
-I just went on one of their tours in Costa Rica this past June and it was pretty reasonable and a lot of fun. www.gapadventures.com almost 7 years ago
+I just went on one of their tours in Costa Rica this past June and it was pretty reasonable and a lot of fun. www.gapadventures.com about 7 years ago

 Thailand is a very easy country to navigate once you are on the ground.
 There are innumerable tour operators in Bangkok, especially around Kao San Road, that will set you up with tours, and many other travelers on the same tourism trail.
 I wouldn't recommend spending an entire week in Bangkok, there is so much more to see around the rest of the country.